 It can be to feel more confident on the keyboard.
 Thus you will practice on many octaves.

-You may want to improve the evenness of your touch, the pressure you use of each key.
-Thus, you will play at a comfortable speed and concentrate on the pressure you apply and try to produce the same volume for each note while keep up with the metronome.
+You may want to improve the evenness of your touch, and the pressure you use on each key.
+Thus, you will play at a comfortable speed and concentrate on the pressure you apply and try to produce the same volume for each note while keeping up with the metronome.

 Told you that it was only the beginning!